n8n-io/n8n-docs/docs/nodes/credentials/Zoom/README.md

 # Zoom

 You can find information about the operations supported by the Zoom node on the [integrations](https://n8n.io/integrations/n8n-nodes-base.zoom) page.
-You can also browse the source code of the node on [Zoom](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Zoom).
+You can also browse the source code of the node on [GitHub](https://github.com/n8n-io/n8n/tree/master/packages/nodes-base/nodes/Zoom).

-## Pre-requisites
+## Prerequisites

 Create a [Zoom](https://zoom.us/) account.